Sparshagarwal29/s-line/README.md

 then through the canvas and getContext I can make the user give me their image data . then that image is given to img tag and boom the image is on the laptop

-# tho it some improvemnt like -- picture qualtiy can be improved
+# tho it some improvemnt like
+--> picture qualtiy can be improved
+--> camera size
+--> error handling

+would improve all this in version 2